Anandapadmanabhan1912/BookRecommendationAPI/README.md

 This API provides book recommendations using a LightGCN model trained on user-book interaction data.
 The model supports recommendations based on user demographics and previous book interactions.
 The model has been trained based on Arashnic dataset from Kaggle [link](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset)

+The data and model have been zipped and save to my drive

 ## 🚀 Features

 - **Recommend Books Based on Demographics** (Age & Country)